gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    Due to SCTP's capability to transmit concurrent user messages the total memory consumption in the receiver is not bounded.
-In cases where one or more user messages are affected by packet loss of it's DATA chunks more data may requiring buffer in the receiver.
+In cases where one or more user messages are affected by packet loss, the DATA chunks may require more data in the receiver's buffer.

    The necessary buffering space for a single user message of dtls_over_sctp_maximum_message_size (MMS) is dependent on the